jaredblyth/asp-net-blog-editor/README.md

 These modules can be used as the basis of any Content Management System (CMS) in the .NET environment.
 They have been tested in .NET 4.5

+Both modules have been tested in Microsoft Azure.

 Screenshots and further information can be found at http://jaredblyth.com/page.php?id=70

 I have also built a version of Blog Editor for PHP that stores the data in a MySQL database. https://github.com/jaredblyth/php-blog-editor